-This guide tells you tips, a review, practical information, and everything to know before you take a sea eagle safari in the Lofoten Islands.
+This guide gives you tips, a review, practical information, and everything you need to know before you take a sea eagle safari in the Lofoten Islands.

 Lofoten Sea Eagle Safari in Trollfjord